marcoverpas/PhD_Lectures_Macerata_2025/README.md

 ### A5.2 Fiscal policy

 It can be demonstrated that, if we add taxation and government spending to the equations above, the results still hold.
-Intuitively, if firms can decide both the level and the composition of output, fiscal policies can only affect the unit price.
+Intuitively, if firms can decide both the level and the composition of output, fiscal policies can only (directly) influence the unit price.

 For the sake of simplicity, let's assume that interest rates are equal to zero.
 The unit price of output becomes: